Cloth vs. Disposable Diapers

 - Cost.
 Disposable diapers typically cost as little as 20 cents each, and deluxe brands can cost as much as 50 cents or more.
 The average baby goes through about 7,000 diapers before toilet training, so that adds up to real money.
 In contrast, it only costs about 3 cents in water, power, and detergent to wash a cloth diaper.
 (If you use a diaper service, it pretty much eliminates the cost savings, though.)
 Over the long haul, you can save over $1,200 per child by using cloth diapers.

 - Convenience.
 Disposable diapers are the clear winner when it comes to convenience.
-However, there are other considerations (see: Environmental impact).
+However, there are other considerations, such as sustainability.

 - Comfort.
 Disposable diapers are generally more absorbent than cloth diapers, so they can keep your baby's skin dry.
 On the downside, it can be harder to tell when a disposable diaper needs to be changed.
 Some parents get complacent and go for hours between changes, potentially setting their baby up for a diaper rash.